httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Content Integrity

 This mechanism only provides content origin authentication.
-The authentication tag only ensures that those with access to the content encryption key produce a message that will be accepted as valid.
+The authentication tag only ensures that an entity with access to the content encryption key produced the encrypted data.

 Any entity with the content encryption key can therefore produce content that will be accepted as valid.
 This includes all recipients of the same message.